-- 6.6 Where the application is from a voluntary organisation, the applicant will require to satisfy the Board that it is a properly constituted organisation by submitting a copy of the constitution with the application.
-Additionally, the applicant must demonstrate that the event is connected to the organisation's activities. - 6.7 The Board is aware that the Act does not require the office bearers of voluntary organisations who apply for occasional licences to obtain an appropriate training qualification.
-The Board is conscious, however, that such persons are in charge of events where alcohol is being dispensed and sold and may be running a number of such events during the course of a year. - 6.8 Having regard to the licensing objectives, the Board believes that such training is desirable and would encourage holders of occasional licences to ensure that at least one member present at the event to which the occasional licence relates is trained at least to a standard prescribed in the Licensing (Training of Staff) (Scotland) Regulations 2007. - 6.9 The Board would encourage the holders of occasional licences to have a personal licenceholder on duty throughout the event where possible. - 6.10 The Board will not generally favour occasional licenses for 18th birthday parties.
+- 6.10 Where the application is from a voluntary organisation, the applicant will require to satisfy the Board that it is a properly constituted organisation by submitting a copy of their constitution with the application.
+Additionally, the applicant must demonstrate that the event is connected to the organisation's activities. - 6.11 The Board is aware that the Act does not require the office bearers of voluntary organisations who apply for occasional licences to obtain an appropriate training qualification.
+The Board is conscious, however, that such persons are in charge of events where alcohol is being dispensed and sold and may be running a number of such events during the course of a year. - 6.12 Having regard to the licensing objectives, the Board believes that such training is desirable and would encourage holders of occasional licences to ensure that at least one member present at the event to which the occasional licence relates is trained at least to a standard prescribed in the Licensing (Training of Staff) (Scotland) Regulations 2007.